 Recognizing the dramatic growth and transformation at the institution, Piedmont’s Board of Trustees approved in 2020 a proposal to change the college’s name to Piedmont University.
 Its four academic schools — Harry W. Walker Walker College of Business, R.H.
 Daniel College of Nursing & Health Sciences, College of Education, and School of Arts & Sciences — would also become colleges.
 During that same year, Piedmont also announced plans to relocate its Athens campus to a modern, four-story brick building at 1282 Prince Avenue and purchased 90 acres adjacent to the Demorest campus for expansion.

-As Piedmont prepares to celebrate its 125-year anniversary, the university is expanding online offerings, laying the groundwork to launch the university’s first major capital campaign, and has a goal to grow its residential student population to more than 1,000.
+Piedmont celebrated its 125-year anniversary in 2022, and the university is expanding online offerings, laying the groundwork to launch the university’s first major capital campaign, and has a goal to grow its residential student population to more than 1,000.
 The “little college that could” has grown into a regional university while remaining true to its historic identity, core values, and emphasis on a liberal arts, real-world education.